ComputationalThermodynamics/MAGEMinApp.jl/README.md

 ### Remarks

+> [!CAUTION]
+> As of now, `MAGEMinApp.jl` remains under development and the current release is a beta version.
+Reporting issues, potential improvement and contributions are most welcome.

 > [!IMPORTANT]
 > In the simulation tab, bulk-rock composition are displayed in mol fraction.
 When using a bulk-rock composition file and the system unit is wt%, the bulk-rock are loaded and converted to mol%.